mi-lrn/picoCTF2025/README.md

 # picoCTF 2025
-Writeups for challenges from picoCTF 2025 by the 19th place high school team (vuln)
+Writeups for challenges from picoCTF 2025 by a top 20 HS team (vuln)